 If you change your mind and would like to revoke instructions that you have already provided you can do so by giving us new instructions.
 A registered shareholder can give us new instructions:

-- (1) by delivering a signed written notice to one of the following people: - i.
-Lifeco's Corporate Secretary, at Lifeco's registered office, not later than 5:00 p.m.
-(Central time) on the last day before the Meeting (or any adjournment, if the Meeting is adjourned); or - ii. with the Chair of the Meeting before the Meeting starts or any adjourned meeting reconvenes; or - (2) in any other manner permitted by law.
+- by delivering a signed written notice to Lifeco's Corporate Secretary, at Lifeco's registered office, not later than 5:00 p.m.
+(Eastern time) on the last day before the Meeting (or any adjournment, if the Meeting is adjourned); - (2) by logging into the Meeting with your control number or username; or - (3) in any other manner permitted by law.

-A non-registered shareholder who has returned voting instructions to their Intermediary and changes their mind about their vote, or decides to attend the Meeting and vote in person, must contact their Intermediary for more information.
+A non-registered shareholder who has returned voting instructions to their Intermediary and changes their mind about their vote, or decides to attend the Meeting and vote, must contact their Intermediary for more information.